nasa/fprime/docs/UsersGuide/dev/xml-specification.md

    value of that member should be the sum of the sizes of all the members.
 It can be done with the sizeof() function that is available to all C/C++ compilers.
-Optionally, a type identifier can be added so that a sanity check can be done when the data are deserialized.
+Optionally, a type identifier can be added so that a confidence check can be done when the data are deserialized.
    That type should be serialized, and then checked against the enumeration when it is deserialized.